Log in

 2. Create a dropdown field in another menu and set the Selection Source to Use Another Table.
 Then, select your lookup table.

 3. Create Zaps to add, update, or delete options from your lookup table.
-You can also create Zaps that can use your dropdown selection to search your lookup table for related information.
+You can also create Zaps using your dropdown selection to search your lookup table for related information.

 Create a table that allows you to compare data across various apps.